 DP16352 Creating controversy in proxy voting advice

-We analyze the design of recommendations (available to all shareholders) and research reports (available only to subscribers) by a proxy advisor, who maximizes profits from selling information to shareholders.
-We show that the advisor benefits from biasing its recommendations against the a priori more likely alternative, thereby "creating controversy" for the vote.
-In contrast, it serves the advisor's interest to produce precise and unbiased research reports.
-Our results help reinterpret empirical patterns of shareholders' voting behavior, suggesting that proxy advisors' recommendations may not be a suitable benchmark for evaluating shareholders' votes.
-Our model also rationalizes the one-size-fits-all approach in recommendations.
+We analyze the design of vote recommendations and research reports by a profit-maximizing proxy advisor.
+The advisor benefits from biasing its recommendations against the a priori likely alternative, thereby "creating controversy" for the vote.
+Conversely, it serves the advisor's interest to produce precise and unbiased reports.
+Our results suggest a move away from exclusive emphasis on recommendations, highlighting that both reports and recommendations are important in proxy advisors' information provision.
+They rationalize the one-size-fits-all approach in recommendations and help reinterpret empirical patterns of voting behavior, suggesting that proxy advisors' recommendations may not be a suitable benchmark for evaluating shareholders' votes.